 Seven other states and the vast majority of programs worldwide mandate redemption at both stores and redemption centers.
-In Michigan, the eighth state, "CalRecycle data concluded that some 400 more centers were on track to close without sufficient long-term funding."
+In Michigan, the eighth state, consumers have only one place to redeem-retail stores that sell beverages.70 The lack of consumer convenience created by drastic restrictions on access to deposit refunds hobbles

-consumers have only one place to redeem-retail stores that sell beverages.
-The lack of consumer convenience created by drastic restrictions on access to deposit refunds hobbles California.
+California.
 Normally seen as the leader in any progressive pack, California is now in fifth place when it comes to its bottle redemption rates.